gagolews/datawranglingpy/CODE_OF_CONDUCT.md

 Most likely, if I wrote X, came up with an assumption Y, or made a design choice Z, there have been strong reasons for it.
 Try to find them yourself.

-I am generally quite busy and might not have time to reply to queries which have been clarified herein or in other easily accessible references;
+I am generally quite busy and might have no time to reply to queries which have been clarified herein or in other easily accessible references;
 seeking answers on your own will help you become more independent;
 this is how we all learn, after all.